Rudy Lai

 Outcome

-Using AI-driven personalized provider matching tools, Cigna helps members identify suitable healthcare providers based on their health needs and preferences, thereby improving decision-making and outcomes.
+Using AI to deliver personalized provider matching helps customers identify the most suitable healthcare providers based on personalized health data and preferences, improving decision making and satisfaction.
 [1][2]

 2023